-Many actually lay well, but the size and number of eggs is less than what your standard commercially viable chickens accomplish.
+Many actually lay well, but the size and number of eggs are less than what your standard commercially viable chickens accomplish.

 Some have certain qualities that make them more useful than just eye candy, so if you want eggs or meat you still have options.

 The Houdan is a French breed of chicken and is thought to be descended from birds that were present in Normandy as far back as 2000 years ago.

 These chickens have surprisingly good egg production for a fancy-looking breed!
 Some even describe their output as “Leghorn-like.”

 2. La Flèche

 The La Flèche chicken is another ornamental French breed with a V-shaped comb.
 Since they don’t have a crest, this comb is more striking in appearance and resembles horns poking up from their head.

-They haven’t been as popular in the United States as other breeds because they are less hardy, but they can make an interested conversation starter.
+They haven’t been as popular in the United States as other breeds because they are less hardy, but they can make an interesting conversation starter.

-3. Naked Neck
+3. Ornamental Chicken Breeds the Naked Neck

 The Naked Neck chicken is a very unusual breed that originated in Transylvania, Romania.
 They are also called Turkens due to the similarity of their “naked” neck with a turkey.

 They are dual-purpose and lay a good number of light brown eggs.
-They are cold hardy and are great at free ranging and foraging for food.
-They are also known for being heat-tolerant and super easy to pluck.
+They are cold hardy and are great at free-ranging and foraging for food.
+Naked Neck chickens are also known for being heat-tolerant and super easy to pluck.

 4. Russian Orloff

 There is also speculation of other breeds from various European countries that he may have been used in the creation of the Orloff.

 They aren’t known for their egg production, but hens do lay a decent number of brown eggs and even do well laying throughout winter.
-They were mostly bred for meat production and have calm dispositions.
+They were mostly bred for meat production and had calm dispositions.

-These crests are so large they have trouble seeing and may be startled easily.
+These crests are so large they have trouble seeing and maybe startled easily.
 Their exact origin is unknown and there is some argument as to whether or not they originated in Poland.

 Wherever they’re from they’re sure to draw a lot of attention in your coop!
 They have small, V-shaped combs and small wattles which can almost disappear due to their heavy cresting (and sometimes beard).

 They lay a decent number of white eggs, so they make a fun backyard chicken.
-Some care needs to be taken to protect them from predators, since they don’t see as well.
+Some care needs to be taken to protect them from predators since they don’t see as well.

 6. Sicilian Buttercup